JUN 21-26, 2026 (4 spots left)

 When you put a group of writers around a dinner table after a day of writing.
 The conversation goes somewhere it doesn't usually go.
 You'll get the kind of feedback that actually moves the work forward because everyone's paying attention.

 Some of it is instruction.
 Some of it is discussion.
 Most of it is just the relief of being in a room where no one needs you to explain why this matters.
+The friendships that come out of this week tend to outlast it.

 03

-the magic of the mountains in turrialba, costa rica
+the unmatched rainforest of turrialba, costa rica

 You'll be fed by people I love.
 You'll be taken care of by locals, support small, local businesses, participate in responsible tourism and see a side of this country most visitors never get close to.
 I don't think it's an accident that the writing that happens here is different.
 The land asks something of you.
 And if you let it, it gives something back.